basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 nodes, we recommend rebooting nodes very carefully.
 Rebooting nodes too quickly in succession can force the cluster to lose quorum and thus to be unable to service strongly consistent operations.
-The best strategy is to reboot nodes one at a time and waiting for each node to rejoin all existing ensembles before continuing to the next node.
+The best strategy is to reboot nodes one at a time and wait for each node to rejoin existing ensembles before continuing to the next node.
 At any point in time, the state of currently existing ensembles can be checked using `[[riak-admin ensemble-status|Managing Strong Consistency#riak-admin-ensemble-status]]`.